LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/mock_class.md

 #### Session Overview
-In this hands-on session, the instructor along with the students will use Python to analyze a dataset of Taylor Swift's discography in an hands-on coding session.
+In this hands-on session, the instructor along with the students will create a Python notebook to analyze a dataset of Taylor Swift's discography in an hands-on coding session.
 This will help students gain practical experience in data analysis and visualization, working in parallel with other peers and the instructor.

 #### Learning Outcomes